frontenddogma/web-development-glossary/manuscript/s.md

 : → Soft launch

 Software
-: A collection of data or computer instructions that tell the computer how to work.
+: A collection of instructions and data that tell a computer how to work.
 This is in contrast to physical hardware, from which the system is built and actually performs the work.
 In computer science and software engineering, computer software is all information processed by computer systems, programs, and data.
 Computer software includes computer programs, libraries, and related non-executable data, such as online documentation or digital media.
 Computer hardware and software require each other and neither can be realistically used on its own.&nbsp;[†](#w-software)

 Software crisis
 : A term used in the early days of computing science for the difficulty of writing useful and efficient computer programs in the required time.
 The software crisis was due to the rapid increases in computer power and the complexity of the problems that could now be tackled.
 With the increase in the complexity of the software, many software problems arose because existing methods were inadequate.
 The term “software crisis” was coined by attendees at the first NATO Software Engineering Conference in 1968 at Garmisch, Germany.&nbsp;[†](#w-software-crisis)

 Software development
 : The process of conceiving, specifying, designing, programming, documenting, testing, and bugfixing involved in creating and maintaining applications, frameworks, or other software components.
-Software development is a process of writing and maintaining the source code, but in a broader sense, it includes all that is involved between the conception of the desired software through to the final manifestation of the software, sometimes in a planned and structured process.
-Therefore, software development may include research, new development, prototyping, modification, reuse, re-engineering, maintenance, or any other activities that result in software products.&nbsp;[†](#w-software-development)
+Software development is a process of writing and maintaining source code, but in a broader sense, it includes all that is involved between the conception of the desired software through to the final manifestation of the software, sometimes in a planned and structured process.
+Therefore, software development may include research, prototyping, modification, reuse, re-engineering, maintenance, and other activities that result in software products.&nbsp;[†](#w-software-development)

 Software framework
 : An abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.
 A software framework provides a standard way to build and deploy applications and is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate the development of software applications, products, and solutions.
 Software frameworks may include support programs, compilers, code libraries, tool sets, and application programming interfaces (APIs) that bring together all the different components to enable the development of a project or system.&nbsp;[†](#w-software-framework)